CodeMaster-Anmol/Mentos-Autotyper/README.md

 # Mentos Autotyper

-If you're tired up with typing code in Codetantra or frustrated with auto-typers that rarely work, there's a solution for you.
+If you're tired of typing code in Codetantra or frustrated with auto-typers that rarely work, there's a solution for you.

 Introducing Mentos, a free auto-typing software specifically designed for Codetantra and other IDEs.
 Mentos helps you bypass paste restrictions and allows you to paste your code with proper indentation.